end-of-game/docker-courses/09-demo-swarm-interlock-nginx/README.md

 ```
 In the web-browser, **http://test.local** display the blue Docker whale with **"served from IDXXXXXXX"** status displaying the ID of container who served the web page.

-Reloading the page will change this ID if the previous cluster setup goes well.
+Reloading the page will change this ID if the cluster setup goes well.